Georgia arrests former president upon return from exile | DW | 01.10.2021

 The arrest came just hours after the former leader took to Facebook to announce his return.
 Saakashvili, who was swept into power during the so-called Rose Revolution, was president of the country from 2004 until 2013.

+Though details of the arrest were not made immediately public, Georgian television broadcast video footage of the smiling former leader being led away in handcuffs by police.

-Saakashvili, who said, "I risked my life and freedom to be back," called on his loyal supporters to take to the streets to challenge the current government.
+In his Facebook video, Saakashvili said, "I risked my life and freedom to be back," and called on his loyal supporters to take to the streets to challenge the current government.
+"Everyone must go to the polls and vote, and on October 3 we must fill the Freedom Square [in Tiblisi].
+If there are 100,000 people, no one can defeat us."

 News of the arrest prompted Ukraine's Foreign Ministry to summon the Georgian Ambassador in Kyiv.
 Ukrainian President Volodymyr Zelenskiy, for whom Saakashvili works as an advisor, said he was concerned about the "tone" of statements from Tbilisi.

-The elections, which will take place on Saturday, pose a test to the current administration, which has become increasingly unpopular with voters.
+The elections, which will take place on Saturday, pose a test for the current administration, which has become increasingly unpopular with voters.
+In the poll, mayors and local assemblies will be elected to the country's 64 municipalities in what is largely seen as a vote of confidence.

+It is also unclear whether a European Union-brokered agreement that calls for snap parliamentary elections should the ruling Georgian Dream party fail to secure more than 43% of all proportional votes in Saturday's vote will be honored.

+Georgian Dream was a signatory to the deal in April but has since withdrawn from it in protest over Saakashvili's United National Movement's (UNM) refusal to sign it until just this month.
+The UNM is the second largest political force in the country.

 Saakashvili, who was constitutionally barred from seeking a third term in office, left Georgia after his party lost the country's 2013 parliamentary elections.